 Any foreigner wishing to set up and run a company in Japan must acquire a visa to do so.
 The specific visa you need to set up your company is a Business Manager/Investor Visa, which covers CEOs, business owners or business managers.

-To qualify for this visa, you need to have:
+To qualify for this visa, you may need to have a combination of the following:

 While a corporation can be set up with an investment of as little as JPY1, the Business Manager/Investor Visa requires applicants to have a capital investment of at least JPY5,000,000 before they will approve an application.
 And, in order to prove you have this amount you need to have it deposited in a Japanese bank account, which is why you need to have a resident representative director with an account.
 You must provide a copy of the bank statement or passbook showing the capital deposit in your incorporation documents as well as with your visa application.